 - (A) The votes of the Council will be taken by voice or hand vote.
-The presiding officer shall announce the results of all votes of the Council. - (B) A clear statement of the matter being voted upon and the names of those voting for and against the matter shall be recorded in the official minutes. - (C) The presiding officer may ask for a roll call vote to be conducted by the clerk/administrator on any motion of resolution. - (D) The clerk/administrator may ask for a verification roll call if the vote of a Council member is not clear on the voice vote. - (E) A majority vote of the quorum present shall be sufficient for all matters before the Council, unless otherwise provided by state law. - (F) Any Council member may abstain from any vote for reasons that are not necessarily a conflict of interest. - (G) If any Council member is present but does not vote, the minutes, as to his or her name, shall be marked "Present-Not Voting."
+The presiding officer shall announce the results of all votes of the Council. - (B) A clear statement of the matter being voted upon and the names of those voting for and against the matter shall be recorded in the official minutes. - (C) The presiding officer may ask for a roll call vote to be conducted by the clerk/administrator on any motion of resolution. - (D) The clerk/administrator may ask for a verification roll call if the vote of a Council member is not clear on the voice vote. - (E) A majority vote of the quorum present shall be sufficient for all matters before the Council, unless otherwise provided by law. - (F) Any Council member may abstain from voting for any reason. - (G) If any Council member is present but does not vote, the minutes, as to his or her name, shall be marked "Present-Not Voting."